 Note: This document contains side effect information about levocarnitine.
-Some of the dosage forms listed on this page may not apply to the brand name Carnitor.
+Some dosage forms listed on this page may not apply to the brand name Carnitor.

 Along with its needed effects, levocarnitine (the active ingredient contained in Carnitor) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur while taking levocarnitine:

 - Fast heartbeat

 Other side effects of Carnitor

 Some side effects of levocarnitine may occur that usually do not need medical attention.
 These side effects may go away during treatment as your body adjusts to the medicine.
 Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.

 Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:

 - loss of appetite or weight